DmiSolyom/Codedex_Projects/README.md

-Final Project from Python Introduction curse
+Final Project from Python Introduction curse.
 "Create a Gif with Python"
-Using concepts of loop with for and the library imageio to group and animate the images
+Using concepts of loop with for and the library imageio to group and animate the images.

-Save the png files on teh same directory that CreateGif.py is on
+Save the png files on the same directory that CreateGif.py is on